University of Missouri School of Law

 The University of Missouri School of Law (Mizzou Law or MU Law) is the law school of the University of Missouri.
-It is located on the university's main campus in Columbia, forty minutes from the Missouri State Capitol in Jefferson City.
+It is located on the university's main campus in Columbia.
 The school was founded in 1872 by the Curators of the University of Missouri.
 Its alumni include governors, legislators, judges, attorneys general, and law professors across the country.
 According to Mizzou Law's 2016 ABA-required disclosures, 82 percent of the 2016 class obtained full-time, long-term, JD-required employment nine months after graduation.

 Overview

-Mizzou Law is one of the nation's leaders in Alternative Dispute Resolution, having founded the nation's first center dedicated to the study of settling disputes beyond litigation.
-This center, the Center for the Study of Dispute Resolution (CSDR) is Mizzou Law's only research center.
+The Center for the Study of Dispute Resolution (CSDR) is Mizzou Law's only research center.
 The School also offers a Certificate in Dispute Resolution to its J.D. candidates, and a LL.M. for those who have already completed law school.

 The median LSAT score for the incoming class of 2016 was 158, with a median GPA of 3.48.
 It accepted 58% of its applicants.
 Its student body total was 324 during the 2014-2015 school year.
 The law school also has a historical bar passage rate around 90.8%, which is higher than the Missouri state average of 86%.
 At graduation, roughly half of its students have secured employment for after the bar; 9 months after graduation around 95% of all students are employed.

 In the annual ranking of "Scholarly Impact Score," the Mizzou Law faculty was ranked 54.
 The score is calculated from the mean and median of total law journal citations over the past five years to the work of tenured faculty members.